 Assault and family violence are serious issues that may simply start as a disagreement and grow into a far bigger problem.
 Here in Travis County, we have a court specifically designated to handle all assault family violence cases.
-Judge Mike Denton in County Court at Law #4 presides over all these cases in Travis County.

 Domestic violence involves physical violence or threats of violence upon a spouse, a person with whom an individual is living with, or a person who is the mother/father of the aggravator’s child.